T-Troll/alienfx-tools/Doc/alienfx-gui.md

 !["Devices and Grids" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-devices-6.png?raw=true)

-This tab dedicated to assign device lights into grids, so it doesn't have Zones block.
+This tab dedicated to assign device lights and set it into grids, so it doesn't have Zones block.

 Grids block is different, then other light tabs, it have some additional features:
 - You can use sliders near grid to change it size.